afishr/dap-course/docs/checkpoint-1.md

 ### The Services

-#### Load Balancer
+#### The Gateway
 Implements service discovery.
 Once we have the addresses of any number of instances of a service we now need a way to decide which node to route to.
-We use random hashed load balancing to provide even distribution across the services and retry a different node if there's a problem.
+We use round robin load balancing to provide even distribution across the services and retry a different node if there's a problem.

-#### Public API Service
 This service is meant to be a facade for all client requests and request other services in order to formulate response.

-#### User Service
-This service helps to manage users, their authentication and authorization.

-#### Cache Service
+#### The Cache
 This service is used to store for a short period of time some data that is hard to compute like rendered pages or slow SQL queries.

-#### File Storage Service
+#### The Service
 File storage is simple data store interface to read, write and delete records.

 ### Outbound API Endpoints